SCons/scons-examples/README.md

 # Examples
 This is a repo of examples of SCons builds.

 The intent is to provide examples and boilerplate for the community to both use and learn from.

 # Available Examples
 * Simple - Just a SConstruct and a hello.c (hello world)
+* shared-lib-program - Create a shared library and link it into a program

+# License
+MIT Licensed.